maxsokolov/TableKit/README.md

 ![Tablet](https://raw.githubusercontent.com/maxsokolov/tablet/assets/tablet.png)

-Tablet is a super lightweight yet powerful library that handles a complexity of UITableView's datasource and delegate.
+Tablet is a super lightweight yet powerful library that handles a complexity of UITableView's datasource and delegate in a Swift environment.

 ## Requirements